“The river has great wisdom and whispers its secrets to the hearts of men.” Mark Twain is definitely on to something.

 While most SUP kits will have everything you need for flat water, there are a few accessories that will give you a better and safer experience on the river.

-• Quick-Release Leash – A Quick-Release Leash (or a Quick Release Belt for a standard leash) is a must-have item for river paddleboarders.
+- Quick-Release Leash – A Quick-Release Leash (or a Quick Release Belt for a standard leash) is a must-have for river paddle boarders.
 These leashes are worn around your torso or attached to your PFD and have a quick-release mechanism to allow you to easily detach yourself from the leash/SUP in case of entanglement.
 The Red Paddle Co.
 Quick Release Belt allows you to easily convert any standard ankle/calf leash to a quick-release leash.

-• Inherently Buoyant PFD – A PFD should be on your must-have list, and river paddlers should cross inflatable PFDs off their list of options.
-Inherently Buoyant PFDs like the Astral YTV will keep you floating on every swim (and river paddlers do tend to fall more than flatwater paddlers), and they provide padding for your body as well if you are in shallow water.
+- Inherently Buoyant PFD – A PFD should be on your must-have list, and river paddlers should cross inflatable PFDs off their list of options.
+Inherently Buoyant PFDs like the Astral YTV will keep you floating on every swim (and river paddlers tend to fall more than flatwater paddlers), and they provide padding for your body if you are in shallow water.

-• Dry Bag – Not everything we bring with us on our SUPs should get wet.
+- Dry Bag – Not everything we bring on our SUPs should get wet.
 Soggy sandwiches and waterlogged phones can ruin a good day out on the water.
-Dry bags come in a huge variety of shapes and sizes to fit your needs.
+Dry bags come in various shapes and sizes to fit your needs.
 See our Best SUP Dry Bag reviews here.

-• Electric Pumps – Using the hand pump that comes with your board is a great way to warm up for your day paddling.
-But every now and then it’s nice to relax while getting ready, too.
+- Electric Pumps – Using the hand pump that comes with your board is a great way to warm up for your day paddling.
+But now and then, it’s nice to relax while getting ready.
 Electric SUP pumps are easy to use and let you focus on other things while inflating your board.
 See our Best Electric SUP Pump reviews here.

-Whether you are on the river for a casual cruise, fitness session, or whitewater expedition, having the right stand up paddleboard can make a huge difference in your comfort on the water.
-Always paddle safe – and paddle within your skill level – and enjoy the adventures the river brings for you.
+Whether on the river for a casual cruise, fitness session, or whitewater expedition, having the right stand up paddle board can make a huge difference in your comfort on the water.
+Always paddle safe and within your skill level.
+Now, get out there and enjoy the adventures the river brings.